cch1/drcfg/README.md

 * removeWatch : partial support.
 A watch may trigger one time after being removed.

 #### clojure.lang.IAtom
-* reset : full support
+* reset : complete support
-* compareAndSet : full support.
+* compareAndSet : complete support.
 Note that the implementation actually requries a version match as well as a value match.
-* swap : partial support.
-A swap operation may fail if there is too much contention on the node at the cluster.
+* swap : complete support.
+Note that a swap operation may fail if there is too much contention on the node at the cluster.

-In addition to the above standard clojure interfaces, ZRefs support several additional protocols that leverage ZooKeeper's strengths and peculiarities:
+In addition to the above standard clojure interfaces, ZRefs support several additional protocols that leverage ZooKeeper's strengths and accommodate its peculiarities:

 #### roomkey.zref.UpdateableZNode
 * zPair - associate the ZRef with a provided client